wesley-trust/wesleytrust-com/_posts/2021-04-26-graph-api-licences-pipeline.md

   - If the subscription has a dependency, each dependency is assigned, then the subscription itself, using the [new group relationship function][new-relationship]
   - Then, to get around the lack of nested group support for licence assignment,
     - I get the members of a group defined in the pipeline with the [get group relationship function][get-relationship]
-    - And add these with the [new group relationship function][new-relationship] (using different parameter values compared to assigning licences)
+    - And add these with the [new group relationship function][new-relationship] (using different parameter values)
   - The new subscription definitions are then exported using the [export subscription function][export-sub-function]
-    - This acts as a system state, storing subscriptions that have been processed (IE groups created and licences assigned)
+    - This acts as a system state, storing subscriptions that have been processed
   - The new group config is also exported using the [export group function][export-group-function]
   - Within the pipeline, the files are added, committed and pushed to the [config repo][config-repo]